bayesianbabe/TidyTuesday/2023/1-3-23/README.md

 ## This Week: Loading in Data with Python and R

-This week I will be starting off light challenging myself to refresh on how to load in csv data using both R and Python.
+This week I will be starting off light challenging myself to refresh on how to load in csv and start to explore (at a high level) data using both R and Python.

 ### Python